• Skip to main content

 8. Where can we see any outstanding requirements and/or holds in BearWeb?

-9. What is remaining alternative loan eligibility and how do I apply for this?
+9. What is remaining private loan eligibility and how do I apply for this?

-Alternative loan eligibility is the amount you are eligible to apply for to bridge the gap between your cost of attendance and total amount of financial aid currently in your financial aid award package.
-To apply for an alternative loan, you can do so at the lender of your choice.
+Private loan eligibility is the amount you are eligible to apply for to bridge the gap between your cost of attendance and total amount of financial aid currently in your financial aid offer.
+To apply for a private loan, you can do so at the lender of your choice.
 We encourage students to take some time to explore our preferred lender list to compare rates and terms across lenders to get the loan that best fits your needs.
-You can also explore government PLUS loans here.
+You can also explore federal PLUS loans here.

 10. Where is my Wintermester award?